Use the compressedBinaryDataFileId property

 Use the compressedBinaryDataFileId property when you want to push 256 MB or less of compressed or uncompressed, binary or non-binary item data.

-Using this property to push item data involves three distinct steps which are detailed in this article.
+Using this property to push item data, whether you’re pushing a single item or batches of items, involves several steps which are detailed in this article.

-Next, you need to perform the following PUT uploadUri request to upload your item data into the Amazon S3 file container you got from Step 1.
+Perform the following PUT uploadUri request to upload your item data into the file container you created in step 1.

 Request template